GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-visual-scripting-optimisations.md

 ![](/img/projects/y2/coral/W7_ProfilingFuncDetails.png)

-I analyze the overview to figure out which functions require the most optimization.
-I thoroughly examine the function calls that took up the highest total CPU time to figure out which lines require the most optimizing, and if there is any low-hanging fruit that can be easily optimized.
+I analyze the overview to figure out which functions require the most optimisation.
+I thoroughly examine the function calls that took up the highest total CPU time to figure out which lines require the most optimizing, and if there is any low-hanging fruit that can be easily optimised.

 ## std::vector in a hot-loop